Editor’s note: This article was last updated 15 December 2022 to include newer, more popular libraries.

 , etc.

 You can also create custom animations using Adobe After Effects.
-Lottie then uses the Bodymovin extension to export the custom animations to JSON format and render it in the native mobile app.
-Because of the JSON export format, your app will have a great performance.
+Lottie then uses the Bodymovin extension to export the custom animations to JSON format and render them in the native mobile app.
+Because of the JSON export format, your app will have great performance.

 component, which you can use to add Lottie animations in React Native apps.
 Internally, it uses lottie-android